jengel3/InstaBetter/README.md

 InstaBetter will always be free, and does not add any ads to the Instagram app.

 InstaBetter is not affiliated with Instagram or Facebook.

+Compatible with iOS 8 and 9.
+See changelog for supported Instagram versions.